web3privacy/web3privacy/Pagency/Readme.md

 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/Pagency/img/Success%20metrics%20title.png?raw=true)

 - _How would you measure success?_
--_ What is the one ultimate metric to track?_
+- _What is the one ultimate metric to track?_

 Write down a list of metrics that define the success of the product.